amzn/oss-attribution-builder/README.md

 ### Running

-To start up the server, you should run `build/server/localserver.js` after building with `gulp`.
+To start up the server, you should run `build/server/localserver.js` after building with `npm run build`.
 There are some environment variables you'll probably want to set when running:

 * `NODE_ENV` should most likely be set to `production`
 * `CONFIG_NAME` should be set to the basename (no extension) of your configuration file you created above.
 The default is "default".